-The text Simulating Fields, Ions, and Optics is © 2021 by Ian Anthony.
+The text Simulating Fields, Ions, and Optics is © 2022 by Ian Anthony.
 All rights reserved.
-No part of this book may be reproduced without written permission from me.
-Send requests to firstname.lastname@example.org.
-Reproductions that qualify as fair use under U.S. copyright law do not require permission.
+No part of the text of this book or site may be reproduced without written permission from me.
+Reproductions that qualify as fair use under copyright law do not require permission.

 Although the overall design for this site was stolen from Jack Schaedler, some of the design specifics might be of interest to some.

 The color scheme is usually Material Design — mostly because I have no eye for color coordination, but also because I’m colorblind and I can tell apart all the colors.
-The color map used in the Simulation Playground is Turbo, which I find to be a much-improved version of Jet and very suitable for visualizing the positive and negative voltages of electrodes.
+The color map used in the Simulation Playground is Turbo, which I find to be an improved version of Jet and suitable for visualizing the positive and negative voltages of electrodes.

-Images are credited below the specific image, but most have been cropped and dithered to reduce their size and add visual interest.
+Images have sometimes been cropped and dithered to reduce their file size and add visual interest.
 The inspiration for dithering large images was from LOW←TECH MAGAZINE.
 I used Dither Me This and GIMP for dithering and .png compression, respectively.